Alan is one of my heroes.

 Want 10% off your next order at Top Drawer Essentials?
 Just use discount code Toaster10 at checkout.

-Yes, Top Drawer Essentials has a great range of dildos, vibrators (battery, rechargeable and mains powered... but not steam-powered), masturbators, plugs, cockrings, balls and eggs, lubricants, condoms and dams and more.
+Yes, Top Drawer Essentials has a great range of dildos, vibrators (battery, rechargeable and mains powered... but not steam-powered), masturbators for men, plugs, cockrings, balls and eggs, lubricants, condoms and dams and more.
 We only stock quality products and of course we ship throughout Australia.

 And of course, Top Drawer Essentials can offer suggestions if you like.
 After all, we are all about safe sex, solo sex, fun sex and better sex.